Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

 1. To go back to the **Environment settings** and  Close the **Settings | Defender plans** blade by selecting the 'X' on the upper right of the page.

-1. Select the Log Analytics workspace you created earlier **sentinelworkspace** to review the available options and pricing.
+1. Back on **Environment settings** page expand subscription and Select the Log Analytics workspace you created earlier **sentinelworkspace** to review the available options and pricing.

 1. Select **Enable all plans** for  services (**servers**) which you want to onboard (to the right of Select Defender plan) and then select **Save**.
 Wait for the **"Microsoft Defender plan for workspace LogAnalytics-workspace- was saved successfully!"** notification to appear.